aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

-VexFlow is an engraving engine for music notation, and can be used as a rendering backend to various kinds of web-based music tools, libraries, and applications.
-It written entirely in JavaScript, and works with both HTML5 Canvas and SVG.
+VexFlow is an engraving engine for music notation and can be used as a rendering backend to various kinds of web-based music tools, libraries, and applications.
+It written entirely in JavaScript and works with both HTML5 Canvas and SVG.

 This tutorial expects you to have some JavaScript programming experience and a basic understanding of music notation terminology.